side-projects-42/Resource-Store-2/Container/wifelette/core-notes/docs-team/2016-07/july-21.md

 ### Ember Inspector

-RM: Teddy is back...
-Commenting and making PRs.
+RM: Teddy is back… Commenting and making PRs.
 LS how is it going?

-LS: Asked who on the core team had been responsible for contacting him but no reply; it's possible no one claimed the action item when we discussed it.
-Regardless of whether he maintains activity, it's still a good idea to pull into learning team, have him work with us and do more knowledge transfer.
+LS: Asked who on the core team had been responsible for contacting him but no reply; it’s possible no one claimed the action item when we discussed it.
+Regardless of whether he maintains activity, it’s still a good idea to pull into learning team, have him work with us and do more knowledge transfer.
 RM would you want to talk to him?

-RM: I've had a similar conversation with him earlier.
+RM: I’ve had a similar conversation with him earlier.
 At the time was just focused on 2.0 rewrite to make things easier.
 Will have another to invite him to learning team

 ### Algolia